sifzerda/drumfx/README.md

-# music-maker -- consider name change, to drumix or drumfx
+# music-maker -- consider name change, to  drumfx

 Tech used: